hacktoolkit/hacktoolkit/README.md

 ## Hacktoolkit vs hacktoolkit

-Use Hacktoolkit (capital) when referring to the project.
+Use Hacktoolkit (capital, proper name) when referring to the project or code.

-Use hacktoolkit (all lowercase) when referring to the code or the library.
+Use `hacktoolkit` (all lowercase) only when referring to the code, library, or package name.

+Java package names, for example, should start with `com.hacktoolkit`

 ## This README